Gianmarco Pradel: 2025

 In 2025, Pradel joined Rodin Motorsport in stepping up to the GB3 Championship.
-For the season his teammates were 2024 F1 Academy champion Abbi Pulling and 2024 F4 British runner-up Alex Ninovic.
-Pradel took 2 wins and 9 podiums to take 4th in the championship being in the fight for 2nd in the championship with Patrick Heuzenroeder and Deagen Fairclough at the final round in Monza but losing out to both Heuzenroeder and Fairclough over the weekend.
-Pradel's team Rodin Motorsport took the Teams Championship, With Ninovic taking a dominant championship victory and Pulling taking 10th in the championship.
+For the season, his teammates were 2024 F1 Academy champion Abbi Pulling and 2024 F4 British runner-up Alex Ninovic.
+Pradel took two wins and nine podiums to take fourth in the championship being in the fight for second in the championship with Patrick Heuzenroeder and Deagen Fairclough at the final round in Monza but losing out to both Heuzenroeder and Fairclough over the weekend.
+Pradel's team Rodin Motorsport took the Teams Championship, With Ninovic taking a dominant championship victory and Pulling taking tenth in the championship.

+2026

+In the pre-season, Pradel competed in the Eurocup-3 winter series with MP Motorsport.

+Pradel remained with MP Motorsport for the main season as he moved to Eurocup-3.